openmainframeproject/tac/README.md

 You can also review our [proposed project ideas](proposed.md) for ideas being considered.

+## Committing to projects

+We have tried to make it as easy as possible to make contributions.
+This applies to how we handle the legal aspects of contribution.
+We use the same approach — [the Developer’s Certificate of Origin 1.1 (DCO)](https://github.com/hyperledger/fabric/blob/master/docs/source/DCO1.1.txt) — that the [Linux® Kernel community](http://elinux.org/Developer_Certificate_Of_Origin) uses to manage code contributions.

+We simply ask that when submitting a patch for review, the developer must include a sign-off statement in the commit message.

+Here is an example Signed-off-by line, which indicates that the submitter accepts the DCO:

+<code>Signed-off-by: John Doe <john.doe@hisdomain.com></code>

+You can include this automatically when you commit a change to your local git repository using <code>git commit -s</code>.

 # TSC Meetings

 Meetings are scheduled the second Thursday of each month at 1pm ET and are open to anyone interested in participating in the project.
 You can review [past meeting notes](/meeting_notes)